Warning: images contained in this post may be disturbing.

 Days after rescuing the little raccoon stuck in the fork of a tree, we received a call describing the exact same situation, only the call came too late - the animal was dead.

-layful, adventuresome, forever curious, exploring the nighttime world alongside mom.
+Both cases involved a young raccoon.
+Playful, adventuresome, forever curious, exploring the nighttime world alongside mom.

-the youngsters were climbing a multitrunked tree, lost their footing and slipped, just so, and became wedged between the two trunks.
+In both cases, we believe the youngsters were climbing a multitrunked tree, lost their footing and slipped, just so, and became wedged between the two trunks.
 As they struggled to get free, their bodies slid deeper and tighter into the groove.

 Please take the time to check your yard for these potentially hazardous conditions.
 If you find such a tree you can attach a piece of wood, horizontally between the two trunks, which will prevent an animal from slipping into the crook.